CSR2017/Ed-Fi-AdminApp/packages/api/src/auth/login/README.md

 ## Authentication options

-Some options ("strategies"), such as HTTP Basic, consist of a single POST route.
-Others, such as OIDC, involve more than one route:
+Unlike other apps SBAA only supports OIDC.
+Multiple IdPs can be registered, each operating behind a `/:id` path section.

 1. Go to the `/login` route (anybody can go here).
 1. Get redirected to an external IdP.
    - ...do things...
-1. Get redirected back, this time to the `/callback` route (the data that you might call the authentication "result" is in the redirect URL, and it's parsed by PassportJS)
+1. Get redirected back, this time to the `/callback` route
+   - The data that you might call the authentication "result" is in the redirect URL, and it's parsed by PassportJS,
+   - and then used by the OIDC library to complete the OIDC flow (called the private client authorization code flow)

-A strategy could have any kind of unique logic in it, but the end result is always the same: a user object to store in the authentication session cache.
+A strategy other than OIDC could have any kind of unique logic in it, but the end result for Passport is always the same: a user object to store in the authenticated session cache.

 ## Session cache

 This could be any number of things, including trivial options such as a JavaScript variable or more elaborate ones like Redis.

 The usual reasons to stay away from in-memory options like a JS variable or a Redis emulator are: (a) volatility, or the issue of losing all the data in a crash and restart, and (b) an in-memory cache would be impossible to share if there are multiple parallel instances.

+SBAA uses the Postgres server that already exists for the main app database.

 ## HTTP cookies